 There are a lot of creative ways to market offline to a community that can translate into online success through backlinks, or inbound links that direct a user to your website.
-The presence of quality backlinks in your "backlink portfolio" and the quantity of backlinks are vital to any website’s SEO success.
-To maintain a strong backlink profile, a backlink strategy is created, but will vary from company to company depending on the the nature of your website.
+The presence of quality backlinks in your "backlink portfolio" and the number of backlinks is vital to any website’s SEO success.
+To maintain a strong backlink profile, a backlink strategy is created but will vary from company to company depending on the nature of your website.
 Often times for local businesses, the best strategy is to work within your community or targeted service area.

 One optimal example of a backlink strategy for a local business comes from my first internship at a small law firm.
 Their market was small, limited mainly to only a few surrounding towns.
 As a way to get customers in the door, the firm hosted a monthly art show in which local artists could display pieces of work.
 Not only was it a way to gain publicity offline, but promoting it online through local news outlets and local websites actually helped enrich their backlink profile and improved their online presence.

 There is a chance that your local business may already be doing something like the law firm.
 If not, listed below are some more ways to create backlinks as a local business:

 - Speak or partner up with a Local College/University

 - Get featured in local online news sites

 - Contribute to Location-Based Wikipedia Pages